Turborepo

 Setting up a dev script

 There's a small issue with our setup.
 We are building our package just fine, but it's not working great in dev.
-Changes that we make to our math-helpers package aren't being reflected in our app.
+Changes that we make to our @repo/math package aren't being reflected in our app.

 That's because we don't have a dev script to rebuild our packages while we're working.
 We can add one easily: